 Description

-EXTERIOR: the building is two storeys high and has a pitched roof with gables facing north-east and south-west where it connects to the church.
-There is a dentilated eaves cornice and two gault brick ridge stacks.
+The building is two storeys high with a pitched roof and gables facing northeast and southwest towards the church.
+It features a dentilated eaves cornice and two gault brick ridge stacks.

-INTERIOR: internally the houses retain their plans with separate staircases and entrance halls.
-Features of interest include surviving chimney breasts and fireplaces, joinery such as doors and window frames, and the staircases which have open strings, stick balusters, mahogany handrails and curtail steps with monkey tail newels.
-The attic of the end house has an exposed roof structure of common rafter construction and rough hewn structural members.
-There is a crude balustrade around the stairway that rises through the centre of the attic floor.
-There are wide pine floorboards on the attic floor and lath and plaster covers the walls.
+Internally, the houses retain their original plans, including separate staircases and entrance halls.
+Notable features include surviving chimney breasts and fireplaces, original joinery such as doors and window frames, and staircases with open strings, stick balusters, mahogany handrails, and curtail steps with monkey tail newels.
+The attic of one end house has an exposed roof structure of common rafter construction with rough-hewn structural members, a crude balustrade around the central stairway, wide pine floorboards and lath and plaster walls.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.